alliance-genome/agr_archive_initial_prototype/README.md

 3. Webpack/node  - webpack

 The Flask and Webpack containers expose external ports on 5000 and 2992 respectively.
-The elasticsearch db container is exposed only to the Flask server container by default.
+The elasticsearch db container is exposed only to the Flask server container.

-The webpack container uses the [hot module replacement][5] mode by default.
+The webpack container uses the [hot module replacement][5].

 ## Development Environment Pro Tips
 Assets are compiled using [webpack][4].